Jennifer D. Dobbs

-Jennifer D. Dobbs is the Executive Director for the ArtsBridge Foundation at the Cobb Energy Performing Arts Centre.
-Since her arrival in May of 2017, Jennifer has acquired over $1.5 million for the organization; increased geographic outreach to now 67 Georgia counties and five surrounding states; implemented new performing arts and community outreach programs and partners; and more.
-Jennifer hopes to expand outreach at ArtsBridge and encourage businesses, organizations, foundations, and individuals to become invested partners.
+Jennifer D. Dobbs is the inaugural Executive Director for the ArtsBridge Foundation at the Cobb Energy Performing Arts Centre.
+Since her arrival in May of 2017, Jennifer has engaged new donors and volunteers, acquired over $4.5 million for the organization, increased geographic outreach to now 70 Georgia counties and five surrounding states, implemented new performing arts and community outreach programs and partners, and much more.

-During her tenure, Jennifer has received the 2019 Woman of Achievement award from liveSAFE Resources and was featured as a “Maker” in the June 2019 Atlanta Magazine, while ArtsBridge has received two Southeast Emmy® awards for “Special Event Live Coverage” of the Georgia High School Musical Theatre Awards – Shuler Hensley Awards and is a part of the inaugural Atlanta Inno 50on Fire Award.
+During her tenure, Jennifer has received the 2023 NonprofitHR Social Impact Women to Watch Finalist award, the 2019 Woman of Achievement award from LiveSafe Resources and was featured as a “Maker” in the June 2019 Atlanta Magazine.
+Since her arrival, ArtsBridge became a part of the inaugural Atlanta Inno 50on Fire Award and has received five Southeast Emmy® Awards for the Georgia High School Musical Theatre Awards – Shuler Hensley Awards®.

-Before moving to Georgia from Pennsylvania, Jennifer’s previous positions include Director of Development for the nationally-recognized Erie Art Museum; adjunct English faculty for Mercyhurst University at its inner-city Booker T. Washington Center satellite location; Leadership Giving Coordinator for United Way of Erie County, where she inaugurated a new women's leadership initiative, Women In Action; Target Area Local Leaders (TALL) Team Coordinator of the City of Erie's Weed and Seed Program, where she coordinated residential participation in helping to eliminate problems in the city's most impoverished areas; and higher education administration at Gannon University and LaRoche College.
+Before moving to Georgia from Pennsylvania, Jennifer’s previous positions include inaugural Director of Development for the nationally-recognized Erie Art Museum; adjunct English faculty for Mercyhurst University at its inner-city Booker T. Washington Center satellite location; Leadership Giving Coordinator for United Way of Erie County, where she initiated a women's leadership initiative, Women In Action; Target Area Local Leaders (TALL) Team Coordinator of the City of Erie's Weed and Seed Program, where she coordinated residential participation in helping to eliminate problems in the city's most impoverished areas; and higher education administration at Gannon University and LaRoche College.

 Director of Arts Education